-Fri/Sat/Sun: read 1 Thessalonians 4:9-12 and Galatians 5:19-25.
-Just as Christ Jesus grew in holiness as a man, so God knows how to help us grow up into holiness: progressively, gently and even at times imperceptibly.
+Christ Jesus grew in holiness as a man, so He knows how to help us grow up into holiness: progressively, gently and even at times imperceptibly!
 What a patient teacher!
-In contrast to a harsh, hypocritical world which continually changes the moral boundaries and then condemns those who fail to keep its perceived standards, God is always the same: repeatedly taking us by the hand and leading us back to the place of our most recent transgression, then showing us where we went wrong, and where we need to direct our steps in the future.
-In that same quiet spirit of what it means to be "taught by the Lord," we ought not to be surprised that Paul moves from the subject of sexual purity and the pursuit of holy love in verses 1-10 to the subject of leading a quiet, godly life in 1 Thessalonians 4:11-12.
+In contrast, the harsh, hypocritical world continually changes the moral boundaries and then condemns those who fail to keep its current standards.
+Our Father, however, is always the same: repeatedly taking us by the hand, leading us back to the place where we went wrong, and pointing out how to direct our steps in the future.
+In that same quiet spirit of what it means to be "taught by the Lord," we ought not to be surprised that Paul moves from the subject of sexual purity and the pursuit of holy love (1 Thess 1-10) to the subject of leading a quiet, godly life (1 Thessalonians 4:11-12).

-It is in the quiet life of "working with our own hands" that the Holy Spirit does His best work, producing the fruit of the Spirit in terms of Galatians 5:22-25 in such a beautiful, soft-spoken way that the conceited and boastful world cannot help but take notice.
-May 1 Thessalonians 4:12 indeed come true in our lives: ... that your daily life may win the respect of outsiders and so that you will not be dependent on anybody.
+It is in the quiet life of "working with our own hands" that the Holy Spirit does His best work, producing the fruit of the Spirit (Galatians 5:22-25) in such a beautiful, soft-spoken way that the conceited and boastful world cannot help but take notice!
+May 1 Thessalonians 4:12 indeed come true in our lives: "that your daily life may win the respect of outsiders and so that you will not be dependent on anybody."